SamuelSebastianMartin/essay_processes/README.md

 ### issues

 - the bibliography is not yet processed to remove line-breaks
-- some text encodings give strange results; new corrections should be added to `finess_typography()`
+- some text encodings give strange results; new corrections should be added to `finesse_typography()`
 - non-standard title pages are not handled

 ---